 Both male and female garden spiders are docile and nonaggressive.
 However, they can bite if threatened, trapped, or stepped on.
-Their bite is said to feel much like a bee sting and causes redness and swelling at the bite site.
+Their bite is said to feel much like a bee sting, and their venom causes redness and swelling at the bite site.
 Like all spiders, yellow garden spiders are not “out to get you,” nor will they purposefully attack or harm humans.
 Let them do their work in the garden and try your best not to disturb them.

 Of the 3000 or so species of spiders found in North America, only four are considered harmful to humans.
 They are: the black widow, the brown recluse, the hobo spider (found in the arid climate of western states), and the yellow sac, which is thought to be the most common source of nuisance bites across the continent.